ga-curriculum/intro-to-asynchronous-programming/error-handling-with-try-catch/README.md

 }
 ```

-Our error was successfully caught and logged!
+That means the file was not found — but instead of crashing, our code caught the error and printed it.

-> 🧠 Reading errors can be overwhelming, but typically, you'll find the most straightforward explanations on the first line of an error in the console log, as we see up above - `no such file or directory, open test4.txt`, informing you that there is not a `test4.txt` file.
+> 🧠 Error messages can look complicated, but the **first line usually explains the problem clearly**.
+In this case, it says: `no such file or directory, open 'test4.txt'` This tells us the file `test4.txt` could not be found.